-In my mind, the award for the most incorrectly labeled disorder ever goes to the generalized mayhem that is Attention Deficit Hyperactivity Disorder.
+In my mind, the award for the most incorrectly labelled disorder ever goes to the generalized mayhem that is Attention Deficit Hyperactivity Disorder.

 Think about it: We have a disorder that we know is the result of the brain continually searching for external sources of stimulation.
-We further know that children suffering with such can be treated with stimulant medications and that stimulant, paradoxically, calms the child — likely by providing enough internal stimulation.
+We further know that children suffering from such can be treated with stimulant medications and that stimulant, paradoxically, calm the child — likely by providing enough internal stimulation.

 Clearly, it’s not a deficit of attention — if anything, there’s far too much attention being paid to nearly everything at once.
 (Well, other then the less exciting tasks the child should be focused upon…) Even a momentary glance at an ADHD child playing video games demonstrates that their attention can be stunningly focused and that the problem is much more a question of the regulation of attention.

 Since 1955, the treatment of focus problems or Attention Deficit Disorder has been dominated by one simple strategy: Drugs.
 Though in recent years, non-stimulant medications have been tried, the dominant treatment still is the same psychostimulant Ritalin (methylphenidate) or derivatives of such used in 1955.

 But, things are changing.
 Driven by speculation that children can learn to control impulses and that there exists more then enough stimulation within one’s own self if attended to, more and more mindfulness-based training is beginning to be tried with this disorder.

 And, it may be a much more effective strategy:

 In their (rather statistics heavy) paper, the researchers simply tried teaching ADHD children Tai Chi.
 The result?

 These results converge to suggest that tai chi training may help improve attention in healthy young adults.

 That’s a typical academic understatement.
 The Tai Chi actually offered quite significant improvements in a remarkably short period of time.